 If you are traveling with children it is not advisable to get the Roma Pass for them as they will get free entry to most of the tourist sites in the city.
 In fact, I would recommend that you don't take it out for yourself in this case either as if you want to make the most of it going from one place to another the kids might not be able to keep up with the pace.

 The Roma Pass includes public transportation for free, but I will tell you that in Rome the waiting times for the bus can be long, so if you can walk from one place to another I recommend it.
 Therefore, it is best to organize visits to monuments or museums that are within the same area.

 So far I have told you about the advantages of the Roma Pass, as it is one of the main passes in the city.
-However, you will have seen that there are areas of the Vatican such as the Vatican Museums that are not included: for them there is another card, the Omnia Card.
+However, you will have seen that there are areas of the Vatican such as the Vatican Museums that are not included: for them there is another card, the Omnia card.
 This card guarantees free and fast access to the Vatican Museums, preferential entrance with audio guide to St. Peter's Basilica and discounts in different Museums and areas of the Vatican.

 Rome City Pass

 In addition to these two cards, there is another pass to visit Rome that can be considered the VIP option: the Rome City Pass.
 Unlike the previous ones, this tourist card will be valid throughout your stay in the city and is a 100% digital card.
-It includes free admission to the Colosseum or the Borghese Gallery, the tourist bus, discounts on excursions and other points of interest and for a supplement you can visit the Vatican Museums and hire the airport transfer.
+It includes free admission to the Colosseum or the Borghese Gallery, the tourist bus, discounts on excursions and other points of interest and by paying a supplement you can visit the Vatican Museums and hire the airport transfer.

-Which city pass should I get?
+Which tourist pass should I buy?